Henry Paul (singer): Henry Paul Band

 In 1983, the Henry Paul Band disbanded as Paul reunited with Hughie Thomasson of the Outlaws.
 Their collaboration led to the 1986 release of The Outlaws' Soldiers of Fortune.
 Paul remained with the band until 1989, when he left again to start a new career in country music, founding BlackHawk in 1991.
 Van Stephenson and Dave Robbins joined Paul in BlackHawk to create a new blend of country music, using three-part harmonies and introspective songs.

 Blackhawk

-BlackHawk's No. 11 debut, "Goodbye Says It All", was heavily promoted on CMT during 1994.
+BlackHawk's number 11 debut, "Goodbye Says It All", was heavily promoted on CMT during 1994.
 Following the platinum success of their self-titled debut album, they developed into a touring band.
 They have produced five studio albums, BlackHawk, Strong Enough, Love & Gravity, The Sky's the Limit, Spirit Dancer and one compilation album, Greatest Hits.
 They were nominated for Top New Vocal Group or Duet by the Academy of Country Music in 1994, but lost to Gibson/Miller Band.
 In 2002, the group left Arista for Columbia Records, with one album — 2002's Spirit Dancer — being released on that label.
-The 2008 lineup is signed to Radiance Records.
-In July 2014 BlackHawk released its first studio album in 12 years called "Brothers of the Southland."
-The title track is a tribute to Southern Rock bands and all those who have passed on.
+The 2008 lineup was signed to Radiance Records.
+In July 2014, BlackHawk released its first studio album in 12 years, Brothers of the Southland.
+The title track was a tribute to Southern rock bands and all those who have died.